 - As you enter a building, stand in the doorway for a minute or two as the temperature slowly transitions from cool to warm.

 - When in the car, gradually adjust the heat, particularly when your hands aren’t free to simply remove your glasses and wipe off the fog.

 Fogged up glasses are not only irritating but can also be dangerous, especially for those who drive, ski, or operate machinery.
 So make sure to take the necessary precautions, especially as the weather changes.

 If contacts are an option for you, you might want to wear them on those cold days, to avoid foggy glasses syndrome (yeah, that’s a made-up term).

 Want to keep your glasses from fogging up?
 Speak with our optometric team.
-At Honest Eye Doctor in East Round Rock, we can advise you about a variety of contact lenses, anti-fog treatment and other solutions to help you see clearly— any day.
+At Honest Eye Doctor in Palm Valley Round Rock, we can advise you about a variety of contact lenses, anti-fog treatment and other solutions to help you see clearly— any day.